learn-co-curriculum/dsc-correlation-covariance/README.md

 ### Example:

-Imagine we have collected data for 12 days on daily Ice Cream Sales and average temperature on that day for a small icecream shop.
+Imagine we have collected data for 12 days on daily ice cream sales and average temperature on that day for a small ice cream shop.
 We want to see if these two variables are associated with each other in any way.
 Here is the data:

 ```